Welcome to F1S FIRST Robotics

 We are a part of FIRST Inspires, this is a not for profit international organization promoting STEM to all ages.
-There are the Lego Leagues followed by the older kids in the FIRST Tech Challenge (FTC) Leagues and finishing up with FIRST Robotics Competition (FRC).
+There are the Lego (FLL) Leagues, followed by the older kids in the FIRST Tech Challenge (FTC) Leagues, and finishing up with FIRST Robotics Competition (FRC).
 We are the FRC team 1758.

 How do I get my child involved?
 We begin meeting in the fall each year.
 The meetings begin once a week to learn simple machines and how they work, simple coding for programming, to learn safety in our building, to learn the rules of FIRST, begin fundraising and finding sponsors, and to clean and prepare for Build Season.
 Look for us on F1S social media, this webpage, or email Laura Taylor at email@example.com.

 What is the time commitment for this group?
-From September through December, we meet once a week on Mondays from 6-7:30pm.
+From September through December, we meet once a week on Wednesdays from 6-8pm.
 In January the true commitment happens.
 Kickoff is the first Saturday in January.
 We begin at GE Healthcare to watch the International FIRST kickoff video and instruction for the game.
 We then have 6 weeks to build a working robot from scratch.
-At this point, meetings are 6 days a week.
-We meet evenings from 6-8pm, Saturdays 12-5pm, and Sundays 2-5pm.
+At this point, meetings are 3 days a week.
+We meet Mondays 5:30-9pm, Wednesdays 5:30- 9pm, and Saturdays 12-6pm.
 After the first competition, we drop our meetings back to once or twice a week, depending on what groups need to meet before the next competition.
 Our season ends the beginning of April with cleaning up our shop area, securing the tools and robots.

 We are in the community too.
 We have a tent set up each year at the SC Pecan Festival in the fall and the International Festival in the spring.
-Our outreach group sets up demonstrations with Girl’s University and with other area youth inspired groups.
+Our outreach group sets up demonstrations with younger FLL teams, Girl’s University and with other area youth inspired groups.

 Who helps build the robot?
 FIRST Inspires focuses on students doing the work.
 Our existing team members teach the newer members.
 We do have wonderful mentors from our community that assist and teach the students.
-GE Healthcare, Otis Elevator, and ACS Technologies are a few of the men and women that volunteer their time for our team.
+GE Healthcare, Otis Elevator, ACS Technologies, Honda of SC, and Arauco are a few of the men and women that volunteer their time for our team.
 Everyone that mentors are just that…volunteers.